DoktorShift/naughtify/README.md

 Overwatch currently requires an account at [netlify.com](https://www.netlify.com/) to deploy the web app.
 And an Overwatch repository (online or as a zip file) that has been customized for the LNbits server used is required.

-Here is a guide on how to set up Overwatch:
+#### How to set up

 1. fork the GitHub repository and create a new branch called “ow”.
 2. in the files `/src/layouts/MainLayout.vue`, `/src/pages/IndexPage.vue` and `/src/pages/LoginBasic.vue` search for the word combination `timecatcher.lnbits.de` and replace it with the new LNbits server domain, such as lnbits.yourdomain.com.
-3. save the changes and make sure the branch is publicly available, or export the branch as a zip file.
+3. Save the changes and make sure the branch is publicly available, or export the branch as a zip file.
 4. set up an account at netlify.com and when asked which project you want to deploy, import it from GitHub and link to your GitHub account, or import the prepared zip file.
 5. give the page a unique name.
 For example similar to `overwatch0815` and check the availability.
 6. set the `Branch to deploy` to your `ow` if you have more than one.